yuchuan1/eddie-workspace/libs/react-media-player/media-player-migration-spec.md

 - **✅ Testing**: Automated test suite with 6 comprehensive tests
 - **✅ Documentation**: Storybook integration with 5 interactive stories

-This document outlines a phased approach to migrate the media player functionality from the existing Angular-based media player library (@[/Users/eddie/iabg/holmes/libs/media-player]) to a new React library in the NX workspace at @[/Users/eddie/eddie/eddie-workspace].
+This document outlines a phased approach to migrate the media player functionality from an existing internal Angular-based media player library to a new React library in this Nx workspace.
 The migration focuses on React 19.2 and includes setting up Storybook, Vitest tests, and ensuring lint compliance.
-Steps are based on modern NX and React best practices.
+Steps are based on modern Nx and React best practices.

 ## Step 1: Pre-Migration Audit and Dependency Setup